-2.2 Finding and inviting people to take part in codesign
+2.2 Finding and inviting people to take part in co-design

 It is essential to be accessible and inclusive when finding people to join your co-design groups.
-If you have a diverse group of participants, you are more likely to get diverse ideas and solutions.
+If you have diverse participants, you are more likely to get diverse ideas and solutions.